A Transformer-based Network for Deformable Medical Image Registration: Experimental Results and Discussion

-\textbf{Implementation Details} We will focus on atlas-based registration, in which a fixed volume is chosen as atlas and each volume in the dataset is registered to it.
+We will focus on atlas-based registration, in which a fixed volume is chosen as atlas and each volume in the dataset is registered to it.
 Here, because of high memory cost in the training stage, we will extract patches of size 128$\times$128$\times$64 from a whole volume, and set the corresponding batch size according to the GPU memory usage.
 To avoid over-fitting, the random rotation is implemented on each training volume pair to realize data augmentation.
 We set hyper-parameter $\lambda$ to 0.1 and adopt Adam optimization with a learning rate of 1e-4.
-Our model is trained for 30 epochs on a single NVIDIA RTX 2080Ti GPU.
+Our model is realized using the MindSpore Lite tool \cite{MindSpore} and it trained for 30 epochs on a single NVIDIA RTX 2080Ti GPU.